 Testimony to the beauty, wildness, freedom

 The subject of the series “Wildwechsel” was that animals – as the extinction of species painfully proves – are not infinite in number, but infinitely interesting and in which long overdue upheaval the relationship between humans and animals is.
-Quotations from Ted Hughes’ poems about wild animals bear witness to the beauty, wildness, freedom of a poetic penetration into the essence of nature, which has nothing usurpatory about it, but also nothing sentimental.
+Quotations from Ted Hughes’ poems regarding wild animals bear witness to the beauty, wildness, freedom of a poetic penetration into the essence of nature, which has nothing usurpatory regarding it, but also nothing sentimental.
 “Stable smell” now looks at what the agricultural world means and especially what cannot escape from it: cattle, horses, sheep, goats, chickens, turkeys, and – the pig, which is also an ideal transition in that it forms a subspecies of the wild boar.
 It was domesticated before the sheep, in Eastern Anatolia and China it was locked in gates and fed with food waste ten thousand years ago.
-If released again, the omnivore would survive.
+If released once more, the omnivore would survive.

 The pig has often proved its cleverness to humans: it finds truffles and drugs, it is actually the better pointer when hunting, it performs in the circus, it pulls carriages, it comes when its shepherd calls it, and when one calls it it divides its habitat into kitchen, bedroom and bathroom.
 Just boredom hates it.